Ciccios/maze/README.md

 ```
 Where given the coordinates of the start point **s=(startX,startY)** and **e=(endX,endY)** the method returns
 true if there is a path between **s** and **e**.
 False otherwise

+After you have implemented the method above, to check your solution please run the tests in the class **MazeTest.java**